Hydrographic surveying and nautical charting

 Information on depths or other matters concerning navigation are updated with a new edition of a chart or with a new print if changes are minor.
 On each chart there is information on date of first edition.
 If a new edition has been published it is shown separately.

 Icelandic charts are in the Mercator projection.
-All new charts are referred to the WGS-84 datum, but older charts are either referred to Hjorsey-datum or Reykjavik-datum.
+All new charts are referred to the WGS-84 datum, but two older charts are referred to Reykjavik-datum.
 Depths are reduced to mean low water springs (MLWS).
 Depths and heights are in metres.

 Charts alone can not carry all information necessary for mariners and therefore special nautical publications are printed.
 See list on p.
 13 in the Catalogue of Charts.